 I cut out some of the patterns for the smaller pumpkins to avoid too much overlapping and big bulges of paper.
 Some people would say not to mind that, but it bothers me.

 Let me just add, decoupage has never been a favorite of mine!
-As the paper gets wet with Mod Podge and shrivels up, my OCD takes over wants to get everything smoothed out.
+As the paper gets wet with Mod Podge and shrivels up, my OCD takes over and wants to get everything smoothed out.

 This time I prepared myself mentally for the process!